Florida

 Yes.
 Florida requires all children birth to 5 who participate in the School Readiness Program to receive an annual developmental screening via the Ages and Stages Questionnaires, Third Edition (ASQ-3) and the Ages and Stages Questionnaires: Social-Emotional, Second Edition (ASQ: SE-2).
 This is done through agencies such as Child Find and Head Start/Early Head Start

 In addition, all Voluntary Prekindergarten (VPK) programs are required (by s.
-1002.68, F.S.) to use the statewide standardized screening and progress monitoring program known as Florida Assessment of Student Thinking (F.A.S.T.)
-Star Early Literacy.
-FAST Star early Literacy assessments assess student achievement of the performance standards.
+1002.68, F.S.) to implement the coordinated screening and progress monitoring system known as the Florida Assessment of Student Thinking (FAST) Star Early Literacy.
+FAST Star Early Literacy assesses student achievement of the performance standards in early literacy and mathematics.

 Does your state have policy or guidance related to MTSS that incorporates information on the science of reading and/or evidence-based literacy practices?